John Allwright Fellowship

 How does this program support women leaders?

-In its Gender Equity Policy and Strategy 2017-2022, ACIAR committed to achieving gender parity in its Capacity Building Program by 2020.
-In line with this commitment, women now comprise at least half of new John Allwright Fellowship Awardees.
+In its Gender Equity Policy and Strategy 2017-2022, ACIAR committed to achieving gender parity in its Capacity Development Program by 2020.
+In line with this commitment, women now comprise at least half of new JAF awardees.

 What can I study?